Open-Network-Insight/oni-lda-c/README.md

 Example:
 ```
-[user@system ~]$ cd oni-lda-c
+[user@system ~]$ cd spot-lda-c
 [user@system ~]$  mpiexec -n 20 -f machinefile ./lda est 2.5  12 settings.txt 20 corpus20151031.txt random results20151031
 ```

-### oni-lda-c input
+### spot-lda-c input

-The corpus of documents and words must be preprocessed into a single file for ingestion by oni-lda-c In this representation, each document is represented as a sparse vector of word counts.
+The corpus of documents and words must be preprocessed into a single file for ingestion by spot-lda-c In this representation, each document is represented as a sparse vector of word counts.
 That is, the data is a text file where each line is of the form: